Vision 20/20 will Expand the Adoption of Community Risk Reduction in the Fire Service with FEMA Fire Prevention and Safety Grant Award

-Washington, DC (September 14, 2021) – Vision 20/20, a project of the Institution of Fire Engineers-USA Branch, was awarded a two-year, FEMA Fire Prevention and Safety Grant to help expand the integration of Community Risk Reduction (CRR) practices within the U.S. fire service.
+Washington, DC (September 14, 2022) – Vision 20/20, a project of the Institution of Fire Engineers-USA Branch, has been awarded a FY 2021 FEMA Fire Prevention and Safety Grant to expand the integration of Community Risk Reduction (CRR) practices within the U.S. fire service.
 This two-year grant award will fund the following projects:

 Vision 20/20 is a collaboration project of the Institution of Fire Engineers – USA Branch and is guided by a Steering Committee of national fire safety advocate organizations working with a network of experts and leaders from across the country.
 It focuses on addressing the gaps in fire prevention and promoting Community Risk Reduction by developing free tools and resources, and fostering an exchange of ideas about best practices.
 More information can be found at www.StrategicFire.org and on Twitter and Facebook @strategicfire.